CRS Score for Express Entry: What Colombian Applicants Actually Score in 2025

 For Colombian applicants who fall in the 430–480 range without French, category-based draws are the realistic path to an ITA.
 The 2025 draw patterns showed:

-A Colombian nurse, engineer, or IT professional with a CRS in the 440–470 range who adds French to NCLC 7 can receive an ITA through multiple channels simultaneously — French draws, potentially STEM or healthcare draws, and possibly through provincial nominations.
+A Colombian nurse, engineer, or IT professional with a CRS in the 440–470 range who adds French to NCLC 7 may be eligible for multiple channels — French draws, potentially STEM or healthcare draws, and provincial nominations — subject to each draw's cutoff and requirements.

 What You Cannot Change vs. What You Can